-Very specifically, I’ve been obsessing about getting into the Amazon Vine program — something I had access to once upon a time via my ex.
+Very specifically, I’ve been obsessing about getting into the Amazon Vine program — something I had access to once upon a time.
 It’s a program where you get access to advance reviewer copies of books and things like that.
 And I want back in.

 Trouble is, it’s an invitation only program.

 Which means I need to get on their radar.

 So I’ve been writing reviews furiously on Amazon all the while trying to garner as many helpful votes on said reviews as possible before just straight up going to email customer support to plead my case. :p

 So I’ve clearly identified myself as that kind of person.

 You know, the person who actually collected enough points to try to redeem that Pepsi fighter jet?